All Episodes

 Not my usual practice.

-Not my that's not a no.
+That's not a no.

-And then I asked, okay, would you, you know, not without the permission of her mother.
+And then I asked, okay, would you, you know, not without the permission of her mother?

-And it creates in a lot of people's minds, including mine, confusion.
+And it creates, in a lot of people's minds, including mine, confusion.

-Now, the third time I asked him, he did say, I said, unequivocally, Can you tell me no?
+Now, the third time I asked him, he did say, I said, unequivocally, can you tell me no?

 Now, some people aren't good at interviews.

-I'm not making excuse.
+I'm not making an excuse.

 I don't know the full truth here.